blackmangoo/Nexium_Ammar_Assign1/README.md

 3. Set Up Gemini API Key
 Get your key from Google AI Studio

-In the project root, create a .env file and add:
+Create a .env file in the root directory with this content:

 env
 Copy
 Edit
 PARCEL_GEMINI_API_KEY=YOUR_ACTUAL_GEMINI_API_KEY_HERE
-⚠️ Note: .env is included in .gitignore for security.
+⚠️ .env is listed in .gitignore to protect your key.

 4. Start the Development Server bash
 Copy
 Edit
 pnpm start
-Visit http://localhost:1234 in your browser.
+App will run at: http://localhost:1234

 🌐 Deployment
-This project is ready for deployment on platforms like Vercel.
+This project is deployable on platforms like Vercel.

 🔗 Live Demo: Quote Generator Live App
-(Replace the # with your deployed URL)
+(Replace # with your actual deployment URL)

 📁 Project Structure
 csharp